yeo/hanami-blog/content/posts/tracing-http-requests-by-using-response-header-from-the-application.md

 actions, it could mean a feature didn't work as expected and our users is frustrated to do something, we will see and fix it.

-As an email forwarding services, our users have to update DNS, wait until DNS is propagated, sometime the DNS looked to be updated on their side but didn't on our end and user repeatedly click re-check DNS button.
+As an [email forwarding service](https://mailwip.com), our users have to update DNS, wait until DNS is propagated, sometime the DNS looked to be updated on their side but didn't on our end and user repeatedly click re-check DNS button.
 We would love to track how often this occurs.

 We can add client tracking code, or server side tracking code.
-But being an email forwarding service, we try to honor our user privacy, we have no client side tracking.
+But being an [email forwarding service](https://mailwip.com), we try to honor our user privacy, we have no client side tracking.

 On server side, we can inserts event such as request path, request user